CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/is-text/is-text-empty-or-whitespace-block.md

 ---
-title: "Is Empty Or Whitespace"
+title: "Is Text Empty Or Whitespace"
-linkTitle: "Is Empty Or Whitespace"
+linkTitle: "Is Text Empty Or Whitespace"
 description: "Checks if text is empty (i.e. `\"\"`) or whitespace (i.e. `space`, `tab`, `carriage return`, `line feed` characters)."
 ---